kalimawiki/blog-writing/content/posts/impact-of-new-moh-guidelines-on-pharmaceutical-manufacturing-in-vietnam-2025-11-12.md

 - Routine quality-risk management documentation.
 - Expanded validation protocols for APIs, excipients, and packaging materials.

-Manufacturers that fail to obtain updated GMP certificates risk suspension of manufacturing licenses or exclusion from public-procurement lists [[DAV, 2024](https://drugadministration.gov.vn)].

 ### 2. Faster Drug Registration and E-Licensing

 The **Circular No. 08/2022/TT-BYT** and subsequent 2024 updates introduced a centralized e-submission system for drug registration and import licensing.
 The DAV’s new portal allows online dossier submission, document tracking, and digital signatures — reducing administrative processing times by 30–40% compared with pre-2022 procedures [[MOH Vietnam, 2024](https://moh.gov.vn)].